On-die termination: Why is on-die termination needed?

 Although the termination resistors on the motherboard reduce some reflections on the signal lines, they are unable to prevent reflections resulting from the stub lines that connect to the components on the module card (e.g. DRAM module).
 A signal propagating from the controller to the components encounters an impedance discontinuity at the stub leading to the components on the module.
-The signal that propagates along the stub to the component (e.g. DRAM component) will be reflected back onto the signal line, thereby introducing unwanted noise into the signal.
+The signal that propagates along the stub to the component (e.g. DRAM component) will be reflected onto the signal line, thereby introducing unwanted noise into the signal.
 In addition, on-die termination can reduce the number of resistor elements and complex wiring on the motherboard.
-Accordingly, the system design can be simpler and cost effective.
+Accordingly, the system design can be simpler and cost-effective.

 Example of ODT: DRAM

 On-die termination is implemented with several combinations of resistors on the DRAM silicon along with other circuit trees.
-DRAM circuit designers can use a combination of transistors which have different values of turn-on resistance.
-In the case of DDR2, there are three kinds of internal resistors 150ohm, 75ohm and 50ohm.
-The resistors can be combined to create a proper equivalent impedance value to the outside of the chip, whereby the signal line (transmission line) of the motherboard is being controlled by the on-die termination operation signal.
-Where an on-die termination value control circuit exists the DRAM controller manages the on-die termination resistance through a programmable configuration register which resides in the DRAM.
-The internal on-die termination values in DDR3 are 120ohm, 60ohm, 40ohm and so forth.
+DRAM circuit designers can use a combination of transistors that have different values of turn-on resistance.
+In the case of DDR2, there are three kinds of internal resistors 150ohm, 75ohm, and 50ohm.
+The resistors can be combined to create a proper equivalent impedance value to the outside of the chip, whereby the signal line (transmission line) of the motherboard is controlled by the on-die termination operation signal.
+Where an on-die termination value control circuit exists the DRAM controller manages the on-die termination resistance through a programmable configuration register that resides in the DRAM.
+The internal on-die termination values in DDR3 are 120ohm, 60ohm, 40ohm, and so forth.